IgnacioSepulveda1937/IgnacioSepulveda1937/README.md

 For work,Python and SQL.

 In the University, R and Stata.
-This is fault of the Econometrics.

 By far, Python is my go-to.